urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

   Switching between processes involves some saving and restoring the state and cleanup
     of CPU registers and so on, so it is preferable to avoid to do it too often

+Thread starvation
+  Happens when one thread can be executed for a long time while others are waiting

 Race condition
   State of the system where substantive behavior of an application is dependent on the sequence or timing of other events Can be avoided by building proper thread synchronization in critical sections of execution